DavidBPoole/FestiveFeast/README.md

 # Festive Feast

 # Overview
-This application aims to alleviate the stress and scheduling headaches around holiday or large family events consolidating relevant information, such as dates, location, items, supplies, food, and participant contact information and responsibilities for enhanced tracking and organization of event data all at the user's fingertips at a glance.
+This application aims to alleviate the stress and scheduling headaches experienced around holiday and family events consolidating relevant information, such as dates, location, items, supplies, food, participant contact information and responsibilities for enhanced tracking and organization all at the user's fingertips at a glance.

 # Process Flow
 [Wireframes](https://www.figma.com/file/VHsj9bnFvcFg1xLE9zR2Tl/Festive-Feast?type=design&mode=design&t=mTGoGDEbH4vCEz0x-0)